MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 Users can now configure [Experience Settings](../features/experience-settings/experience-settings.md), which will allow MRTK to display [Mixed Reality Scene Content](../features/experience-settings/scene-content.md) appropriately based on the targeted experience.

-If user's previous Experience Scale settings do not match the new Experience Settings Profile, they will be prompted to correct it in the inspector.
+If user's previous Experience Scale settings don't match the new Experience Settings Profile, they'll be prompted to correct it in the inspector.

 ![Experience Scale Migration](https://user-images.githubusercontent.com/39840334/114946863-d70bde80-9e00-11eb-9859-fa40d40d2b36.gif)

 ### The Redesigned Configurator now guides the user through the setup process

 The new MRTK configurator provides users step-by-step guidance to properly configure the project for XR development and use with MRTK.
-It covers the selection of XR pipeline, getting the platform specific plugins, importing TextMeshPro, displaying the examples (when using UPM) and other previously included recommended settings for the project.
+It covers the selection of XR pipeline, getting the platform specific plugins, importing TextMeshPro, displaying the examples (when using UPM), and other previously included recommended settings for the project.

 ![Configurator showing the pipelines list](images/Configurator.png)